Mobile impurity interacting with a Hubbard chain and the role of Friedel oscillations: Quarter filling

 \subsubsection{Intermediate interactions and Friedel oscillations}

 In addition to the previous configurations, we observe that for intermediate interactions, the impurity becomes influenced by the Friedel oscillations of the fermions.
-This contrasts with the previously examined cases, where these oscillations do not play an important role or are destroyed.
+This contrasts with the previously examined cases, where these oscillations do not play an important role.

-Firstly, for intermediate repulsion [Fig.~\ref{sec:1o4;sub:densities;fig:densities}(b)], we observe that the profile of the fermions shows only small deviations from that at $\UfI=0$, continuing to show their $N_f=3$ peaks.
+Firstly, for intermediate repulsion [Fig.~\ref{sec:1o4;sub:densities;fig:densities}(b)], we observe that the profile of the fermions shows only small deviations from that at $\UfI=0$, continuing to show their $N_f=3$ peaks from their Friedel oscillations.
 Then, due to the fermion-impurity repulsion, the impurity prefers to localize between those peaks, where the fermions show a smaller occupation.
-Thus, the impurity's profile develops a two-peaks structure, deviating from its sine-like profile.
-This pattern is only possible due to the oscillations in the density of the fermions.
+This localization induces the impurity's profile to develop a two-peaks structure, deviating from its sine-like profile.
+Thus, $n_I$ displays an oscillatory pattern, which is due to the Friedel oscillations in the bath.
+Therefore, we refer to this configuration as \emph{Friedel repulsive} (FR).

 Finally, for intermediate attraction [Fig.~\ref{sec:1o4;sub:densities;fig:densities}(e)], the impurity displays an even more striking localization at sites $i=2$ and $i=M-1$, with a near vanishing occupation in the rest of the lattice.
-This localization is produced by the underlying larger density of the fermions on those sites, discussed in~\ref{sec:1o4;sub:Friedel}, which induce such localization.
-In turn, the fermions also greatly increase their occupation at sites $i=2$ and $i=M-1$, enhancing the Friedel oscillations of the bath.
+This localization is again a result of Friedel oscillations.
+Indeed, the underlying larger density of the fermions on sites $i=2$ and $i=M-1$, discussed in~\ref{sec:1o4;sub:Friedel}, induces the attractive impurity to localize to such sites.
+In turn, the impurity further enhances back the occupation of the fermions on those sites.
+In the following, we refer to this configuration as \emph{Friedel attractive} (FA).

-Importantly, this sharp localization of the impurity is akin to the hPS configuration previously discussed for strong attraction.
-As it will be shown in the following section, this new localization can indeed be understood as a phase separation induced by Friedel oscillations.
+Overall, the impurity displays oscillations in its density due to the presence of Friedel oscillations in the fermionic bath.
+As it will be shown in the following sections, the observed localizations of the impurity are also akin to the phase separations presented before.
+This means that the FR and FA regimes show features of pPS and hPS, respectively, being precursors of full phase separations.